 For patients who are experiencing the onset of baldness and are interested in proactive treatment, regular use of the FDA-approved medications Rogaine and Propecia can help fight the progression of hair loss.
 When used regularly, Rogaine and Propecia can keep follicles producing hair longer and even rejuvenate follicles that have already begun to stop producing hair.
 Most patients make great candidates for one or both medications and can immediately begin combatting their age-related hair loss.

 Non-Surgical Hair Loss Treatments

 If your hair loss has continued to progress despite the use of medication or you want to attack your hair loss from every angle, then nonsurgical medicated treatments are the answer.
-Through the use of advanced treatments like Platelet-Rich Plasma (PRP) Therapy and low-level laser therapy (LLLT), you can strengthen your hair restoration routine without resorting to surgery.
-PRP Therapy uses the nutrients and growth factors found in your blood to rejuvenate the scalp, while LLLT uses red-light to warm the scalp and increase blood flow to the follicles.
+Through the use of advanced treatments, you can strengthen your hair restoration routine without resorting to surgery.
+Some therapies use the nutrients and growth factors found in your body to rejuvenate the scalp, while LLLT uses red-light to warm the scalp and increase blood flow to the follicles.
 Both procedures are safe and produce little to no side effects.

 Hair Transplantation Surgery